serradura/kind/README.md

 kind_of_user.class?(Hash)  # false
 kind_of_user.class?(User)  # true

-# Create type checkers dynamically is cheap
+# Creating type checkers dynamically is cheap
-# because of a singleton object is created to be available for use.
+# because a singleton object is created to be available for use.

 kind_of_user.object_id == Kind.of(User).object_id # true